 Mexican Candied Pecans

-Cayenne pepper works well for these for a bit of heat.
+Cayenne pepper works well for these and our slow cooker cajun boiled peanuts for some heat.
 Once you add the pecans to the baking sheet to cool, sprinkle on your seasonings at that time so it sticks nicely.
 Easy stovetop candied pecans recipe you can get your kids involved in too.

 When gifting these you can let your imagination go wild.
 There are tons of different baggies out there that come with ties, but twine with a little wooden tag attached wishing someone a Merry Christmas or Easter is super cute too.